SyedShagufta/Tibco-spotfire-basics/README.md

 We welcome contributions!
 If you have ideas for improving this guide or adding new content, please open an issue or submit a pull request.

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact ✉️

-For any questions or feedback, please reach out to [Your Email](mailto:youremail@example.com).

----

-Thank you for using the TIBCO Spotfire Basics repository!
-We hope this guide helps you unlock the full potential of Spotfire and empowers you to create insightful and impactful data visualizations.
-Happy analyzing! 🚀